Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 1. **Tensorflow** GPU 2.7.0:

-> pip install tensorflow-gpu==2.7.0

 If GPU is not available, tensorflow CPU can be used instead:
 > pip install tensorflow==2.7.0

 2. **Keras** 2.9.0:
-> pip install Keras==2.9.0

 3. **Sklearn** 0.21.0:
-> conda install scikit-learn==0.21.0

 4. **NLTK** 3.2.5:
-> conda install nltk==3.2.5

 5. **Eli5**:

 Currently it requires scikit-learn 0.18+
-> pip install elif5
 > conda install -c conda-forge eli5

-6. ****:

-Running the program, re-training models or evaluating the pre-trained models on the included corpora does not require    to be installed because its result has been prepared in the "ab3p_tfidf.pickle" file within each corpus.
-On the other hand, if you wish to train a new model with different corpora, installation instruction, and usage of  is available at https://github.com/

 Usage
 ---------